 Here are some other reasons a person with MS might have strange sensations or pain:

-- injection site reaction or side effects of medication, including disease-modifying drugs
+- injection site reaction or side effects of medications, including disease-modifying medications

 - bladder infection

 Of course, your symptoms could be completely unrelated to MS. They could be due to injury or another underlying condition.